-The new label for the CC Container (CC TAG5) is fitted with an RFID chip and a data matrix, just like the red label.
+The CC TAG5 is fitted with an RFID chip and a data matrix.

 The data matrix can be read with a mobile phone and used to identify an individual container.
 This can be helpful in streamlining your business processes, for example by ‘marrying’ the container with the products that are on it, in order to keep track of the products in the logistics process.

 The RFID chip can be read with a scanner.
 In this way you can identify an individual container and you can check if the label is genuine.

 The way of checking the chip has been changed.
 With the old red label the individual number of the chip read by the scanner was sent to a central database.
 If the number was in the database, an ‘ok’ signal was sent back.
 Depending on the connection, this could take up to several seconds per label.
 It was also possible to have the database downloaded in to the scanner; this helped the performance but the information got outdated over time.